Racooning Through Fantasy & Science Fiction TV

 There's several stories out there with this title, but hunt down the 1998 British mini-series that treats vampires as a scientific fact and how that might lead to some very scary manipulations of modern government.
 Other people have done this theme but this one ladles out the chills better than all the rest.
-Plus Idris Elba in a fascinating performance.
+Plus the always great Idris Elba in a fascinating performance.

 Max Headroom (1987-1988)

 The steampunk, dystopian design kept this show from feeling as dated when it popped up on various cable channels or streaming services.
 Still hard to believe that it started out as a "regular" TV show broadcast.
 The main satire/plot point of the media corporations taking over our heads still seems almost too likely.
 Coupled with Matt Frewer’s unscrewed performance as both Max and his human alter ego Edison Carter, this is always one of my top ten.